microbiomedata/nmdc-edge/README.md

 Some things to note:

-For jobs that have failed for with a transient incomplete data download, these may be resolved by invoking the `jaws download` command
+For jobs that have failed for with a transient incomplete data download, these may be resolved by invoking the `jaws download $jaws_jobid` command